kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

         - Cards: if you have unlocked snapping map bonus *and* are high unlikely to reach more than 9 reputation
         - Build: if you have unlocked 2-size map bonus *and* will build 4/5 for large animal
             - Beware of having enough empty spaces.
 Rule of Thumb: Should upgrade Build if you played 2+ Sponsor enclosures
+- Build-less upgrade order:  Sponsor -> Animals -> Cards -> Association
+    - [dwarvintime] endorses
+        - Masterclass game: https://boardgamearena.com/table?table=544611344 JDansp (137) vs Darcelmaw (154#)
+    - If you can generate enough income w/o upgrading Build
+    - Heavily relies on Sponsor 5 BR 5 for income
+    - Consider this if at Round 2 your money is so low that you can't do a full Build

+- *Number of Turns* statistics does not correlate 100% with how good you are
+    - Sometimes stalling is the best move, e.g.) you waste one turn and oppo wastes two
+    - If Sponsor N BR N occurs a lot, number of turns will be shorter
+    - Gaining `Clever` is the recipe of most of the shortest games

 TODO theory: don’t have inefficient turns, that’s why you Break 7 Gain 14 money